114 items found, showing page 6 of 10

 Health Minister Eluned Morgan has today announced the appointment of Kirsty Williams as Vice Chair to Powys Teaching Health Board.

 Maternity and Neonatal champions will be appointed to every health board in Wales to improve the quality of services in a new £1.15m Welsh Government plan.

-The Welsh Government has responded to the latest NHS Wales Performance data published today (18 November)
+The Welsh Government has issued a statement on the latest NHS Wales performance data published today (Thursday, 20 January).